ericafk0001/cat-a-doro-timer/README.md

 # Pomodoro Cat Timer 🐈

 A fun, cat-themed Pomodoro timer that helps you stay productive with timed work sessions and breaks, plus cute cat images and interactive features.
+Did you know looking at cute animals can potentially improve concentration and focus?

 ## Features